Date Last Walked: October 2016

 Follow the well signed path as it climbs, then descends through the woods.
 You will catch glimpses of Arminou Dam and reservoir through the trees.

-October 2016: Blackbird, Blackcap, Chaffinch, Coal Tit, Cyprus Wheatear, Grey Wagtail, Hooded Crow, Jay, Magpie, Sparrow, Wheatear, Willow Warbler, Wood Pigeon, Wren
+Birds seen on this walk: Blackbird, Blackcap, Chaffinch, Coal Tit, Cyprus Wheatear, Grey Wagtail, Hooded Crow, Jay, Magpie, Sparrow, Wheatear, Willow Warbler, Wood Pigeon, Wren